 How to Volunteer

-If you would like to sign up for this year's program, click here to get started.
+If you would like to sign up for this year's program*, click here to get started.
 Investigate what a marmot monitor does, and figure out if this is a task that is right for you.
 You can identify which area of the park you would like to survey, download the application form here.
-A 10 minute video about the project and the training can be found by clicking here (warning – you will leave the site)
+Watch this 10 minute video about the project and the training (warning – you will leave the site).

 Information for Enrolled Volunteers